JaykishanGol/MovieBase/README.md

 5. Paste the SQL into the editor and click **Run**.

 This will create the `lists`, `list_items`, `torrent_sites`, and `torrent_keywords` tables and enable Row Level Security policies to ensure users can only access their own data.

+## Deployment to Netlify

+To deploy this project to Netlify, follow these steps:

+1.  **Push to a Git Repository**: Make sure your project is on GitHub, GitLab, or Bitbucket.

+2.  **Create a New Site on Netlify**:
+    *   Log in to your Netlify account.
+    *   Click "Add new site" and choose "Import an existing project".
+    *   Connect to your Git provider and select the repository for this project.

+3.  **Configure Build Settings**:
+    *   Netlify should automatically detect that this is a Next.js project and set the build command to `next build` and the publish directory to `.next/`.
+The `netlify.toml` file in this project already configures this for you.

+4.  **Add Environment Variables**: This is the most important step.
+    *   In your Netlify site's dashboard, go to "Site configuration" > "Build & deploy" > "Environment".
+    *   Click "Edit variables" and add the following keys and their corresponding values:
+        *   `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL.
+        *   `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anon key.
+        *   `NEXT_PUBLIC_TMDB_API_KEY`: Your TMDB API key.

+5.  **Deploy**:
+    *   Click "Deploy site".
+Netlify will start the build process and deploy your application.